Keto Sushi

 • Easy to customize.
 Add whatever fillings you want, or steal one of my combinations down below.

 • Cauliflower rice.
 I tested a few varieties of cauliflower rice, and I preferred freshly grated.
-A second-best option would be the pre-grated rice they sell at the grocery store.
+The second-best option is the pre-grated rice they sell at the grocery store.
 Avoid frozen cauliflower rice, as it will make the filling soggy.

 • Salt.
 Just a pinch.